-To drive for UberX, your vehicle cannot be more than ten years old and must seat four people plus the driver.
+To drive for UberX, Didi, or Ola, your vehicle cannot be more than ten years old and must seat four people plus the driver.
 You need to be at least 21 years old, have an unrestricted licence and be listed as an insured driver for the vehicle you’ll be driving.

 What kind of insurance do I need to drive for Uber or other rideshare companies?

-- Uber's insurance may not cover damage to your own car
+- Insurance offered by a rideshare company may not cover damage to your own car.

 - If you already have comprehensive cover for your vehicle, you may be able to extend it to cover driving for Uber or other rideshare services - but you'll need to talk to your insurer before you hit the road.